-Note that the $\$ was concealed in the definition with a prepended $\$ .
+Note that the $\$ was concealed in the definition with a prepended $\$.
 The number of currently available arguments is in the .\$ register.

 No arguments are available at the top (non-macro) level in this implementation.
-Because string referencing is implemented as a input-level push down, no arguments are available from within a string No arguments are available within a trap-invoked macro.
+Because string referencing is implemented as a input-level push down, no arguments are available from within a string.
+No arguments are available within a trap-invoked macro.

 Arguments are copied in copy mode onto a stack where they are available for reference.
-The mechan ism does not allow an argument to contain a direct reference to a long string (interpolated at copy time) and it is advisable to conceal string references (with an extra $\)$ to delay interpolation until argument reference time.
+The mechanism does not allow an argument to contain a direct reference to a long string (interpolated at copy time) and it is advisable to conceal string references (with an extra $\)$ to delay interpolation until argument reference time.

 7.4.
 Diversions.
-Processed output may be diverted into a macro for purposes such as footnote processing (see Tutorial T5) or determining the horizontal and vertical size of some text for conditional changing of pages or columns.
+Processed output may be diverted into a macro for purposes such as footnote processing (see Tutorial \$T5) or determining the horizontal and vertical size of some text for conditional changing of pages or columns.
 A single diversion trap may be set at a specified vertical position.
 The number registers dn and dl respectively contain the vertical and horizontal size of the most recently ended diversion.
-Processed text that is diverted into a macro retains the vertical size of each of its lines when reread in nofill mode regardless of the current V. Constant-spaced (cs) or emboldened (bd) text that is diverted can be reread correctly only if these modes are again or still in effect at reread time.
+Processed text that is diverted into a macro retains the vertical size of each of its lines when reread in nofill mode regardless of the current V. Constant-spaced (cs) or emboldened (bd) text that is diverted can be reread time.
 One way to do this is to imbed in the diversion the appropriate cs or bd requests with the transparent mechanism described in §10.6.